Manufacturing in the United Kingdom: Recent trends

 Although the manufacturing sector's share of both employment and the UK's GDP has steadily fallen since the 1960s, data from the OECD shows that manufacturing output has steadily increased in terms of both production and value since 1945.
 A 2009 report from PricewaterhouseCoopers, citing data from the UK Office for National Statistics, stated that manufacturing output (gross value added at 2007 prices) has increased in 35 of the 50 years between 1958 and 2007, and output in 2007 was at record levels, approximately double that in 1958.

 Manufacturing employment has fallen faster in the UK since 1998.
 This started with manufacturing productivity flatlining from 1993 to 1997 and a rise in the pound sterling.
 PricewaterhouseCoopers presumed that British manufacturing was less able to adapt to new production immune from Asian competition.
 Since 1993, the UK has also invested less in R&D and adaptation than its OECD competitors.
 However, manufacturing remains an important sector of the modern British economy, and the UK is one of the most attractive countries in the world for direct foreign industrial investment in 2003.

 In 2023 the value of UK manufacturing was £451.6 billion or $588 billion, according to the Office for National Statistics.

 More firms returning their production to the UK have bucked the trend, which might continue as many companies reassess their investments in China, a process sometimes known as onshoring.

 Manufacturing was mostly stable as a share of national output between 2010 and 2023.

 In October 2025, plans by the European Union to extend 50% tariffs on steel imports threatened a substantial impact on the UK steel industry.
 As the EU accounts for 80% of UK steel exports, the tariffs would likely have a much greater impact than those imposed by the United States.
 The measures were described as "perhaps the biggest crisis the UK steel industry has ever faced" by Gareth Stace of lobby group UK Steel, and an "existential threat" by Community, a trade union representing steelworkers.

+The Purchasing Managers' Index (PMI) of the manufacturing sector was evaluated at 52.5 by S&P Global as of June 2026, which indicated growth.
+The PMI was rated positively for the eighth month in a row.
+Director of S&P Global Market Intelligence Rob Dodson attributed this to factories choosing to "safeguard against supply chain disruptions and expected price rises" caused by the 2026 Iran war.